Panawathi Girl: Reception

 Panawathi Girl received very favourable critical reception.
 The Guardian concluded that "brimming with heart and humour, Panawathi Girl is a wildly entertaining glimpse into an era of great optimism and change, prompting us to consider how far, or how little, we’ve come in the last 50 years".
 Limelight, in a five-star review, noted that "it occupies the same artistic space as Jimmy Chi’s musicals Bran Nue Dae and Corrugation Road and there is every reason to assume that Panawathi Girl will become a great classic".

+The musical received two 2023 Performing Arts WA Awards including Outstanding New Work – Musical & Opera for Milroy and Outstanding Ensemble – Musical & Opera.
+Its nominations, nine in total, also included Best Production – Musical & Opera and Outstanding Composition or Arranging.